 LinkedIn.
 Let’s start there.
 LinkedIn will completely change your business and your income.

 It’s this perfect in-between point.
-It’s not a 100% business-oriented site, but it’s also not 100% social media.
+LinkedIn is not a 100% business-oriented site, but it’s also not 100% social media.
 It’s somewhere in the middle.
 This makes it very easy and appropriate to reach out to people, send them a message, and say, “Hey, thanks so much for connecting with me.
 I’m a writer, and I’m really interested in creating blog content for your company.
 Can we talk more?”

 If you need some help learning how to generate B2B leads on LinkedIn, go check out this video, where I go into a lot more detail.